yuhko-msft/microsoft-graph-docs/concepts/managedtenants-concept-overview.md

 ### Devices

-You can use the Lighthouse API to perform the following device tasks:
+You can use the Microsoft 365 Lighthouse APIs to perform the following device tasks:

 - Analyze [device compliance trends](/graph/api/resources/managedtenants-manageddevicecompliancetrend?view=graph-rest-beta&preserve-view=true) to better understand how device compliance is evolving over time for your customers.
 - Understand what [device compliance policies](/graph/api/resources/managedtenants-manageddevicecompliance) have been created across your customers and the status of the policies.